richchapler/AzureSolutionsDocumentation/docs/AI_Translator_Lab.md

 <img src="https://github.com/user-attachments/assets/ec31fd03-cc7c-4148-b551-b14dd881cde0" width="800" title="Snipped January 22, 2025" />

-1. Access the Translator Resource
-   - Navigate to the Azure Portal and open the Translator resource already assigned to your account.

 2. Use the Portal Interface for Text Translation
    - Go to the "Try It" section available within the Translator resource.
    - Input the text you want to translate, for example: